 You may be wondering why this matters.
 However, it is worth noting that public sector organisations are subject to different rules and regulations when compared with businesses.
 You also need to consider the fact that companies with nationwide employees only will have different payroll requirements when compared with employees with a global presence.
 Therefore, it is critical to work with a company that understands your business and where you are positioned within the market.

-There are a number of different factors that will influence how much you are going to pay for payroll services.
+There are a number of different factors that will influence how much you are going to pay in payroll costs.
 The size of your business will very much impact how much you can expect to spend.
-According to Startups, the typical cost for a small company of 10 people or fewer is around £4 per employee per month.
+The typical cost for a small company of 10 people or fewer is around £4 per employee per month.
 However, prices can vary from £5 to £12 per employee depending on the size of your business.

 |Advanced payroll||Advanced payroll includes everything your company could possibly require.||Around £12 per employee per month|